Fecal Occult Blood Test

 (FOBT; Stool Occult Blood Test)

-A fecal occult blood test (FOBT) is a test to detect the presence of blood in the stool, also known as the feces.
+A fecal occult blood test (FOBT) looks for blood in the stool.

 Reasons for Test TOP